space-wizards/space-station-14/Resources/Textures/Objects/Magic/Spells/beams/readme.txt

 This lightning image is just a placeholder beam effect until we get better beam/particle support.

-That commit/DMI has a bunch of beam effects, with lots of lighting pieces.
+The mentioned commit/DMI has a bunch of beam effects, with lots of lighting-beam pieces that can be joined together, which might be nice to support.